Achievable logoAchievable logo

 Matveyev's model

-• Training volume starts high and decreases
+• Training volume starts high and decreases.

-• The most common periodization model
+• This is the most common periodization model.

 Preparatory period